lucidworks/connectors-sdk-resources/activate-2019/lab-connector/README.md

 This steps shows how to add a dependency to the fetcher, and then shows how the dependency is used.

 Re-build the plugin, re-deploy and re-run the job.
 You should see a single document, with new fields.

+## Step 5
+Implement a fetcher that makes use of Candidates.
+This is how distributed fetching is enabled.